MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 1/1 - Introduction to Python.md

 ![](../../Images/Hello_World_Python.png)

-#### Comments
+### Comments

-Comments are used to write words in your program to help explain what is going on.
+Comments are used to write words in your program to help explain what is going on to someone reading your code.
 There are two types of comments: single-line and multi-line.

 * **Multi-line comments** take up multiple lines of code.
 In Python, they start with `'''` and end with `'''`.